 The State Revolving Fund is one of Iowa's primary sources for financing projects designed to improve the state's water quality.
 The Iowa Finance Authority and the Iowa Department of Natural Resources jointly administer the State Revolving Fund (SRF).
 The fund, capitalized by the U.S. Environmental Protection Agency grants, assists Iowa communities with the costs of upgrading or constructing local wastewater and drinking water infrastructure projects as well as a variety of projects designed to improve water quality.
-Seventy-seven communities received low-cost loans for clean water and drinking water projects in FY21 totaling more than \$308 million.
+Sixty-four communities received low-cost loans for clean water and drinking water projects in FY23 totaling more than \$471 million, the most in a single year in program history.